SRH University Heidelberg

 The SRH University of Applied Sciences Heidelberg is a state-recognized private university in Heidelberg, Germany.

-The university opened on October 1, 1969, as a "facility for the professional rehabilitation of people with disabilities in the tertiary education sector".
-In 1991, it was opened to private customers.
-Since then, the proportion of students with disabilities has dropped to around 5%.
-In 2004 it was accredited by the Science Council.
-SRH University uses "Competence Oriented Research and Education" (The CORE principle) study model.
+It was established in its current form in 2024 through the merger of five previously independent SRH universities within the SRH group.
+The university offers bachelor’s, master’s and MBA programmes in fields including business, engineering, health sciences, psychology, social sciences and design.

+SRH University operates across 18 campuses in Germany, with its main administrative seat in Heidelberg.

 History

 SRH University Heidelberg was established on October 1, 1969, originally functioning as an institution dedicated to the professional rehabilitation of individuals with disabilities within the higher education sector.
 In 1991, the university expanded its admissions to include private students, leading to a diversification of its academic programs and student body.

 In 2004, the institution received accreditation from the German Science Council (Wissenschaftsrat).
 The same year marked the relocation of the university to the newly constructed Science Tower on its Heidelberg campus.
 In 2007, the university was renamed SRH Hochschule Heidelberg, reflecting its integration into the SRH Holding network.
 A subsequent re-accreditation by the Science Council occurred in 2009.

 The university introduced the CORE (Competence Oriented Research and Education) study model in 2012, emphasizing competence-based learning.
 By 2012, the student population exceeded 3,000.
 In 2017, SRH University Heidelberg incorporated the SRH Hochschule für Wirtschaft und Medien Calw as a satellite campus, which remained operational until its closure in 2021.

-As of the summer semester of 2023, SRH University Heidelberg enrolled approximately 2,840 students and employed 528 staff members, including 81 professors.
+As of 2026, SRH University enrolled approximately 9,500 students.

 Study

-SRH University Heidelberg offers undergraduate and graduate degree programs in a range of academic fields.
+SRH University Heidelberg offers undergraduate and graduate degree programs in a range of academic fields and taught in both German and English.
 The programs are structured to combine academic instruction with applied components.
-The university organizes its teaching through several faculties and follows a modular study format.